 No. Movie Posters Australia only sells original cinema release movie posters and ephemera, or limited edition movie poster releases by movie studios, movie production companies, or known movie poster artists.

-Movie Posters Australia sells original cinema release movie posters and ephemera, which includes movie window cards, movie lobby cards, heralds, movie glass slides, movie programs, movie press books, from all over the world.
+Movie Posters Australia sells original vintage movie posters and movie ephemera, which includes original vintage window cards, original vintage lobby cards, heralds, movie glass slides, movie programs, movie press books, from all over the world, but particularly original vintage Australian one sheets and daybills.
 We may also have limited edition movie poster art releases by movie studios / movie production companies / known movie poster artists.

 We are located in Melbourne, Australia, but we hold a range of desirable original vintage movie posters, and movie posters with fantastic artwork and design, from all over the world.
-We also buy original movie posters and collections.
-If you are wanting to sell some original movie posters, or a movie poster collection, please contact is through our contact page for private discussion.
+We also buy original movie posters and vintage movie poster collections.
+If you are wanting to sell some original movie posters, or a movie poster collection, please contact us through our contact page for private discussion.

 Are your movie posters framed?